 You are not required to submit your certification to the IRB.
 HRPO has access to the CITI course completion report and will review your training certification upon your submission to the IRB.

-As of September 3, 2013, all human subjects researchers at UMASS are required to complete a CITI Training refresher every 5 years.
+All human subjects researchers at UMASS are required to complete a CITI Training refresher every 5 years.
 The refresher takes approximately 45 minutes to complete.
 If CITI training is expired (over 5 years) IRB submissions such as new studies, revisions, renewals will not be processed until the CITI refresher has been completed.
 (Note: Those who were grandfathered in with the NIH or VA training must now complete the CITI training.)

 Human Research Protection Office (HRPO)